ara-foundation/web/packages/reflect/README.md

 console.log(importLink);

 ```
-Here, we only support "@ara-web/reflect".
-Reflect has the
-built in `ReflectNodeJsExtension` extension.
-This extension supports typescript and javascript modules.
-As well list of Nodejs features, modules that user could use.

 Using built in nodejs extension, we tell to Reflect that
 project uses the above packages.
 Otherwise, if Reflect during
 parsing sees `import { data } from "another module"`,
 then it will not know, what's that module, since you didn't tell him.

-> Without your permission, it will never goes to the filesystem.
+> And without your permission, Reflect will not dare to look in the filesystem.
-> So you need to give the permission explicitly.
-> It guarantees the security.

 Then, we need to know the Astro Reflecting extension about
 Astro's data in our filesystem, so let's continue adding the next piece of code into our setup script.